 “Because one believes in oneself, one doesn't try to convince others.
 Because one is content with oneself, one doesn't need others' approval.
 Because one accepts oneself, the whole world accepts him or her.” - Lao Tzu

 Sometimes, it seems like an epidemic of low confidence has swept across the modern world.
-Its nasty tendrils crawl through the tiny corridors of our brains, whispering self-doubts, making us repeat the same old, defeating patterns, and even triggering self-destructive behaviors.
+This unrelenting voice whispers self-doubts, triggers the same old, defeating patterns, and sometimes prompts self-destructive behaviors too.

 I listen to my inner voice, my intuition, and my own direct experience.

 I take joy in every positive step I take.

 I know my life is a miracle.
 I respect it like a precious gem.